 We all love video games.
 They allow for us to escape our own worlds and have fantastic adventures, defeats and triumphs in worlds much more exciting than our own.
 But do they have an adverse effect on how we view the world?
 Or do they possibly just block us from getting out and enjoying that world?
 And what about our kids?
 Does constant gaming have any long term effects on them?
-We’re going to get to the bottom of the video game question once and for all – are video games bad for you?
+We’re going to get to the bottom of the video game question once and for all – are Video Games Really Bad for you?

 Weigh the Pros and Cons